Faculty Success Center

 Chaffey College Faculty Success Center (FSC) supports faculty (including counselors, librarians success center instructional specialists, and classroom faculty) in continuously improving their interactions with students.
 The FSC provides numerous opportunities for faculty to learn and share specific strategies that create a learning-centered, culturally responsive environment for students.
 Our goal is that as a result of instructors’ involvement with the FSC, they will be inspired to try new techniques, empowered to reach more students, energized in their passion for teaching, and engaged in collaborating with colleagues.
 The FSC provides Chaffey faculty with opportunities to learn, grow and share about teaching and learning.
 The FSC hosts workshops, seminars and discussions for faculty members.

-Visit the FSC Hub in Canvas for resources, online learning, and more information
+Visit the FSC Hub in Canvas for our schedule of events, teaching resources, past workshop/seminar materials, online learning, and more information

 Ongoing FSC Activities

 Engage in learning and sharing strategies, skills, and practices to other faculty members in an interactive and engaging way (1-2 hours of Flex credit possible)

 Interactive learning with numerous opportunities for faculty to discuss, share, and/or apply principles or strategies to their own instructional practices (3-4 hours each Friday for 1 or 2 Fridays of Flex credit possible)